Press enter to search, esc to close

 This is where the wide scope of the proposed regime has generated much interest and feedback because we are not just talking about a change of control (≥50%) of the relevant business or assets.
 It also captures minority investments, intragroup transactions and, largely, does not distinguish between solvent and insolvent transactions.

-Additionally, it may extend to transactions which on the face of it involve only foreign parties/assets – if those entities (such as a target company or subsidiary) carry on activities or supply goods/services to persons in the UK (or those assets are used in connection with activities taking place in the UK or supply goods/services to persons in the UK).
+Additionally, it may extend to transactions which on the face of it involve only foreign parties/assets – if those entities (such as a target company or subsidiary) carry on activities or supply goods/services to persons in the UK (or those assets are used in connection with (i) activities taking place in the UK or (ii) the supply of goods/services to persons in the UK).

 Listed below are the key types of transaction caught by the regime, with a note against each confirming if they trigger a mandatory or voluntary notification: